kieranklaassen/kieranklaassen-com/src/_posts/building-software-we-love.md

 title: Building Software We Love
 date: "2024-04-19"
 categories: creating
+description: "What if the key to better software isn't in the code, but in the heart?
+My unexpected revelation about development and passion."
 ---

 As a lifelong builder of companies and products, I've embarked on a quest to understand the essence of what makes software development truly fulfilling.
 Through the trials and triumphs of this journey, a profound realization has emerged: the key to unlocking boundless energy and joy in our coding endeavors lies in building software that we ourselves love.